 Refugee Week’s vision is for refugees and asylum seekers to be able to live safely within inclusive and resilient communities, where they can continue to make a valuable contribution. https://refugeeweek.org.uk/

 Here for Refugee week we have contributions from various creative Asylum Seekers (below) associated with Croydon.
+See our blog page for more recent stories.
 Also on the ‘For Refugees‘ page see a selection of colourful welcome cards made by local Primary School children from Christ Church CE school Purley to be delivered to New Arrivals.

 Dağları, çölleri aştılar.